Tits Alternative for groups acting properly on $2$-dimensional recurrent complexes (with an appendix written jointly with Jon McCammond): Invariant cocompact subcomplexes

 A simplicial complex homeomorphic to the plane $\mathbb{R}^2$ (resp.\ to the $2$-sphere~$S^2$) is called a \emph{simplicial plane} (resp.\ \emph{simplicial $2$-sphere}).
 A simplicial plane whose $1$-skeleton is Gromov-hyperbolic (w.r.t.\ to the metric where each edge has length $1$) is called \emph{hyperbolic}.
 By the classification of $2$-dimensional orbifolds, if $E$ is a non-hyperbolic simplicial plane with cocompact automorphism group $H$, then $H$ is virtually $\Z^2$.
 We call such $E$ a \emph{flat}.

-\begin{lemma} Let $X$ be a simply connected $2$-dimensional simplicial complex with a finitely generated group $G$ acting properly and without inversions.
-Suppose that there is a bound on the order of finite subgroups of $G$.
+\begin{lemma} Let $X$ be a simply connected $2$-dimensional simplicial complex with a finitely generated group $G$ acting {\kol almost freely} and without inversions.
 If each essential {$G$-\sics}\ in $X$ is a disjoint union of flats, then $G$ is virtually a free product of some number of $\Z$ and $\Z^2$. \end{lemma}

 \begin{proof} Suppose first that $X$ is countable.
 We may find an increasing sequence $X_1\subset X_2 \subset \cdots$ of connected {$G$-\sics}'s exhausting $X$.
 (Start with a $G$-orbit of a vertex, connect it equivariantly by edge-paths, then at each step add equivariantly remaining cells.)
 The action of $G$ on $X_i$ lifts to an action of a group $G_i$ on the universal cover $\widetilde X_i$ of $X_i$.
 The corresponding maps $\widetilde X_1\to \widetilde X_2 \to \cdots$ and $\widetilde X_i\to \widetilde X=X$ induce homomorphisms $G_1\to G_2\to\cdots$ and epimorphisms $G_i\twoheadrightarrow G$.
 Note that the vertex stabilisers of the action of $G_i$ on $\widetilde X_i$ coincide with the vertex stabilisers of the action of $G$ on $X_i$ and thus have uniformly bounded order.